alaeddinebenhassir/blog.xoztechs/content/post/UNIX linux history & licensing.md

 * The free software philosophy ,
 * Licencing.

-This what what i tried to cover in this artical, if you like it spread knowldge.
+This what i tried to cover in this artical, if you like it spread knowldge.